-Professor Anita Taylor, Executive Dean of the Bath School of Art and Design, and John Strachan, Director of Corsham Court campus and Pro-Vice Chancellor for Research and Enterprise, have written the following personal tributes.
+Professor Anita Taylor, previous Executive Dean of the Bath School of Art and Design, and John Strachan, Pro-Vice-Chancellor Research and Enterprise, have written the following personal tributes.

 ‘I am the most remarkably fortunate man to be here at Corsham Court, at the place where my sculptor’s life began more than half a century ago’.- Michael Pennie

 A career of boundless energy and creativity